dotnet/runtime/src/clr/tests/src/GC/Stress/stress_run_readme.txt

 3. Running stress

 The test .exe's need to be in a directory called Tests next to ReliabilityFramework.exe.
-So if you keep ReliabilityFramework.exe where it is, you should see the test binaries copied to the <REPO_ROOT>\tests\src\GC\Stress\Framework\Test.
+So if you keep ReliabilityFramework.exe where it is, you should see the test binaries copied to the <REPO_ROOT>\tests\src\GC\Stress\Framework\Tests.

 To run stress: